SeaWorld San Antonio

 SeaWorld San Antonio is a 416 acre marine mammal park, oceanarium and animal theme park in the Westover Hills District of San Antonio, Texas, on the city's west side.
-It is the largest of the three parks in the SeaWorld chain owned and operated by SeaWorld Parks & Entertainment and one of the world's largest marine-life theme parks focused on conservation, education and animal rescue.
+It is the largest of the three parks in the SeaWorld chain owned and operated by United Parks & Resorts.
+As North America's largest marine-life theme park, and one of the world's largest marine-life theme parks, it is focused on conservation, education and animal rescue.
 It is a member of the Alliance of Marine Mammal Parks and Aquariums (AMMPA) and is accredited by the Association of Zoos and Aquariums (AZA).

-The park features a variety of marine life, including dolphins, sea lions, and killer whales, as well as other animals like flamingos, pelicans and alligators.
-The park hosts a range of attractions and shows, including live animal shows, rides, and educational exhibits.
-Some of the main attractions include the killer whale show, "One Ocean", and the sea lion and otter show, "Clyde & Seamore's Sea Lion High."

 History

 The park, initially called Sea World of Texas, was developed by Harcourt, Brace and Jovanovich (now Houghton Mifflin Harcourt).
-Built for $170 million, it opened on May 27, 1988 and 75,000 people attended the opening.
+Built for $170 million, it opened on May 27, 1988, and 75,000 people attended the opening.
 It had 3.3 million visitors in its first 12 months of operation, placing it among the Top 10 attractions in Texas.
 At the time of its debut, it was billed as "the largest educational, marine-life theme park in the world."